SFilinsky/frontend-soa-2023/documentation/4-teammate-search.md

 Teammate search will contain several modules, each of them having its own responsibility and a team that will maintain it.
 Perfectly each team should maintain one or little amount of simpler modules.

+Potentially some metadata-based rendering will be required, meaning there will be list of configurations for specific games on backend, that will be transferred to client.
+Based on provided configuration form with questions to user might vary.

 ## Module requirements

 1. Agnostic: submodules should not expose implementation details, meaning it should be initialised and